 The six-foot-three, right-handed slugging first baseman is an intriguing force at the plate, combining raw power and a shortened swing to use the whole field to his advantage.

 Following the Draft, the Mets assigned Alonso to the Short-Season A Brooklyn Cyclones.
-Alonso began his professional career with a seven-game hitting streak, going 9-for-27 (.333) with 3 doubles, HR, and 5 RBI.
+Alonso began his professional career with a seven-game hitting streak, going 9-for-27 (.333) with three doubles, one home run, and 5 RBI.

 Thirty games into the season Alonso’s raw power was on display, recording 18 extra-base hits (12 doubles, 5 HR, 3B) with 21 RBI and a .969 OPS.